renecartaya/Design-of-Experiments-basic-tools-set/Elemental Toolbox/Readme.md

 ## Measures of Central Tendency:

- - Mean (Average): Determines the central tendency of your positioning data.
+ - Mean (Average): Determines the central tendency of the data.
  - Median: Useful for skewed data to understand the central position without the influence of outliers.
  - Mode